tipok/netatmo_energy_exporter/README.md

 This Prometheus exporter works with the netatmo energy API.
 It reads the current temperature measurement and set point temperature and exports it in prometheus readable way alongside with other metrics.
+This exporter publishes metrics per room and per modules.

+*IMPORTANT*: this exporter works only with netatmo Thermostats and Valves.

 ## Build Docker Image

-Best way to deploy is by creating a docker image by executing:
+The best way to deploy is by creating a docker image by executing:

 ```shell
 docker build -t netatmo_energy_exporter .